Introduction

 Getting Started

-1. Download the launcher from your account dashboard
+1. Download the launcher from your account dashboard at quantium.rs

 2. Install and run the launcher